 How to select risk and returns

 Typically, when you are investing your hard-earned money, the idea is to ensure it continues to grow.
-Whether you are saving for retirement, college, or saving money to purchase a home, the importance of your investments cannot be underestimated.
+Whether you are saving for retirement, children’s education, or saving money to invest into property, the importance of your investments cannot be underestimated.
 However, many investors overlook the fact that the higher the return they are seeking, the higher the risk they may be taking.

 Understanding investment returns

-Every investment has a different rate of return.
-This largely depends on the amount of risk that an investor is making when they purchase a stock, bond, or a fund.
-Each investor must decide for themselves how willing they are to risk their initial investment.
+Every investment has the potential for a different rate of return.
+This largely depends on the amount of risk that an investor is making when they purchase an asset, equity, or even a fund.
+Each investor must decide and evaluate for themselves how willing they are to risk their initial investment.

 What is your risk tolerance?